open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

- - API - Additional improvements to file sharing API such as better handling of aborted transfers.
+ - JS Client - Additional improvements to file sharing API such as better handling of aborted transfers.
  - Server - Renamed server option to `appIceServers` to match other application level options.

 Fixes:

- - API - Fixed a string split issue when sending easyrtcsid value
+ - JS Client - Fixed a string split issue when sending easyrtcsid value
  - Server - Fixed bug which resulted in the iceServers message to be wrapped in another iceServers object.
 (Issue #20)